China–Malaysia relations: Economic trade and relations

+The long-standing trade relationship between China and Malaysia also dates back to the early 80s where the now I-Berhad's Chairman Tan Sri Lim Kim Hong successfully ventured into the China market with his Dreamland spring mattress.
+The trade agreement was signed in November 1984 in Shanghai, witnessed by the then Deputy Trade Minister, Y.B.
+Dato' Oo Gin Sun.
+From there Tan Sri Lim Kim Hong established over 14 factories all over China and also ventured into the power plant business.

-Malaysia has been China's top trading partner within Association of Southeast Asian Nations (ASEAN) for five years in a row since 2008.
+Malaysia was China's top trading partner within Association of Southeast Asian Nations (ASEAN) until 2017, when they were overtaken by Vietnam.
 The two-way trade volume between China and Malaysia in 2013 reached $106 billion, making Malaysia China's third-largest trade partner in Asia, just behind Japan and South Korea and eighth largest overall.
 On 31 May 2014, during Najib Razak's visit to China where he was welcomed by China's Premier Li Keqiang, China and Malaysia pledged to increase bilateral trade to US$160 billion by 2017.
 They also agreed to upgrade economic and financial co-operation, especially in the production of halal food, water processing and railway construction.
 China's transformation into a major economic power in the 21st century has led to an increase of foreign investments in the bamboo network, a network of overseas Chinese businesses operating in the markets of Southeast Asia that share common family and cultural ties.

 China subsequently emerged as the major investor in Malaysia, funding large infrastructure projects nationwide with a huge investment with the country become the platform for China firms' to enter ASEAN markets.
 There is also a Malaysia China Business Council.
-Following the widespread of Chinese economic influence in Malaysia, there is also a report of Mainland Chinese gangs has spread their illegal businesses into Malaysia.
 However, Kit Wei Zheng at Citi argued that since many of these projects led to significant overcapacity, he believed these projects were being solely motivated by Chinese geopolitical interests.
 For example, he believed this would make control of the Straits of Malacca vulnerable to China.

+In 2009, Malaysia and China signed five agreements to expand their cooperation in trade and investment, particularly focused on the financial services sector.

+In November 2016, Malaysia and China signed US$30 million worth of deals on energy and transportation infrastructure issues.

 Malaysia has several Chinese Belt and Road Initiative projects under construction, including the East Coast Rail Line, Kuantan Port Expansion, Green Technology Park in Pahang, Forest City, Robotic Future City, and Samalaju Industrial Park Steel Complex.
 In September 2018, Minister of Finance Lim Guan Eng cancelled two contracts, worth approximately $2.795 billion, with China Petroleum Pipeline Bureau for oil and gas pipelines.